jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 ### VPC and VPN

 A VPC with 3 public and private subnets is created using the [AWS VPC Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) (*infra/vpc.tf*).
 Also, a [SoftEther VPN](https://www.softether.org/) server is deployed in order to access the resources in the private subnets from the developer machine (*infra/vpn.tf*).
 It is particularly useful to monitor and manage the MSK cluster and Kafka topic locally.
-The details about how to configure the VPN server can be found in an [earlier post](/blog/2022-02-06-dev-infra-terraform).
+The details about how to configure the VPN server can be found in [this post](/blog/2022-02-06-dev-infra-terraform).

 ### MSK Cluster

 A MSK cluster with 2 brokers is created.
 The broker nodes are deployed with the *kafka.m5.large* instance type in private subnets and IAM authentication is used for the client authentication method.
 Finally, additional server configurations are added such as enabling auto creation of topics and topic deletion.
-Note that the Flink application needs to have access to the Kafka brokers, and it is allowed by adding an inbound connection from the KDA app into the brokers on port 9098.

 ```terraform
 # infra/variable.tf